iocafe/iocafe-doc/source/extensions/deviceinfo/200717-deviceinfo.rst

   * - set_nc_nr
     - Set IO device number.
   * - set_nc_net
-    - Set IO device network to connect to, like "iocafenet".
+    - Set IO device network to connect to, like "cafenet".
   * - set_nc_connect
     - Set ip address (or host name) to connect to.
 TCP port number separated by colon ':' can be appended to IP address.